python/devguide/garbage_collector.rst

 simple type cast from the original object: :code:`((PyGC_Head *)(the_object)-1)`.

-As is explained later in the `Optimization: reusing fields to save memory`_ section, these two extra fields are normally used to keep a double linked list of all the objects tracked by the garbage collector (these lists are the GC generations, more on that in the `Optimization: reusing fields to save memory`_ section) but they are also reused to fullfill other pourposes when the full double linked list structure is not
+As is explained later in the `Optimization: reusing fields to save memory`_ section, these two extra fields are normally used to keep doubly linked lists of all the objects tracked by the garbage collector (these lists are the GC generations, more on that in the `Optimization: reusing fields to save memory`_ section) but they are also reused to fullfill other pourposes when the full double linked list structure is not